SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 hexadecimal floats must have an exponent, indicated by an uppercase or lowercase ``p``.

-.. assertion:: float-required-vs-optional-exponent
+.. assertion:: float-required-vs-optional-exponent-err
+   :compile: true

    -> let hexWithout = 0x1.5
-   !! <REPL Input>:1:23: error: hexadecimal floating point literal must end with an exponent !! let hexWithout = 0x1.5
+   !$ error: hexadecimal floating point literal must end with an exponent !! let hexWithout = 0x1.5
    !!                       ^

+.. assertion:: float-required-vs-optional-exponent
    -> let hexWith = 0x1.5p7
-   << // hexWith : Double = 168.0
    -> let decimalWithout = 0.5
-   << // decimalWithout : Double = 0.5
    -> let decimalWith = 0.5e7
-   << // decimalWith : Double = 5000000.0

 For decimal numbers with an exponent of ``exp``, the base number is multiplied by 10\ :superscript:`exp`: